Sluseholmen: Others

 The Teglværksbroen Bridge connecting Sluseholmen to Teglholmen opened in January 2011.
 The bridge was designed by the Danish architectural firm Hvidt & Mølgaard.

 Future projects

 Transport

+Sluseholmen station on the M4 line was opened in the area in June 2024.

 Sluseholmen had a reputation for poor public transport serving the area.
 This was due to the long delay in building a bridge to Teglholmen, originally planned to open in 2007.
 After the inauguration of Teglværksbroen Bridge in January 2011, bus line 30 (which previously by-passed the area) was diverted to Sluseholmen, connecting the neighborhood to the Copenhagen Metro (Bella Center Station - 5 minute ride) and Copenhagen Central Station - Vesterport S-train Station, a 10-15 minute ride depending on traffic.
 Nowadays, the 7A line passes through Sluseholmen, and over the bridge to Teglholmen and towards the city center.

-Soon, a bus ride will no longer be necessary to access the metro.
-Upon the completion of the M4 extension between Copenhagen Central Station and Ny Ellebjerg Station, Sluseholmen will have its own metro station.

 Since September 2009, Sluseholmen has been served by Route 901/902 of the Copenhagen Harbour Buses.